Unbounded operators having self-adjoint or normal powers and some related results: Main Results: The case of monomials

 We choose to deal first with the case of squares for it is closely related to the important notion of square roots.
-Then the we give the generalizations to $p(A)$ as long as these generalizations are possible.
+Then we give the generalizations to $p(A)$ as long as these generalizations are known to hold for us.

 \begin{thm} Let $A$ be a closable densely defined operator with domain $D(A)\subset H$ (where $H$ could also be a Banach space here) such that $\sigma(A^2)\neq \C$.
 Then $A$ is closed. \end{thm}

 \begin{proof} Let $\lambda\in \C\setminus \sigma(A^2)$.
 Then $A^2-\lambda I$ is boundedly invertible.
 Let $\alpha$ be complex and such that $\alpha^2=\lambda$ and write